 100% of the waste created in the making of Ilosaarirock is either recycled or used to produce energy – nothing goes to a landfill.

 At the festival site there are recycling facilities for biodegradable waste, metal, glass, cardboard, plastics, cans, bottles and hazardous waste.
 Additionally, there are designated ashtrays for cigarette butts.
-Recycling your waste at Ilosaarirock could not be any easier.
+Recycling waste at Ilosaarirock could not be any easier – for our audience, staff, performers, partners and sponsors.
 The recycling units come staffed with our very own ‘recycling assistants’ who are more than happy to help you sort your waste and decide which bin to use for which item.